 Manage their expectations

-While extolling the virtues and the potential returns of the inbound methodology is important – it’s also important to set the expectations of stakeholders in the business.
+While extolling the virtues and the potential returns of the internal buy-in on inbound marketing methodology is important – it’s also important to set the expectations of stakeholders in the business.
 Key to the success of your inbound strategy will be to ensure they understand that results aren’t going to happen overnight.
 Nothing’s going to make your brand spanking new strategy fall flatter than you setting unrealistic timescales and having nothing to show for your efforts.

 While “this is a marathon, not a sprint” is a cliche, it bears repeating when it comes to properly investing in inbound.
 After all, it involves a lot of upfront work – persona development, keyword research, content planning, content production.
 Take your colleagues through your process and help them understand how you’ll execute this strategy and give them some realistic timescales on when you expect to start seeing traction.